r2ctx/T2-PalmReject/README.md

 # T2 PalmReject
-Aims to improve palmrejection functionality for those running t2linux on their macbooks.
+Aims to improve palm rejection functionality for those running t2linux on their macbooks.

 T2 lightweight userspace palm-rejection filter for the Apple internal keyboard/trackpad found on a tested Intel T2 MacBook running Linux.